orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/quickstart.md

     required.
 As long as you have a Java JDK installed, Orchid works right out-of-the-box without any configuration or system packages to install.
     * All available commands:
-        - `gradle orchidBuild` - Build Orchid once then exit
+        - `gradle orchidBuild` - Build Orchid once then exit.
         - `gradle orchidWatch` - Watch Orchid for changes, rebuilding whenever a file changes.
         - `gradle orchidServe` - Start a local development server to view your output site.
 Also watches Orchid for changes, rebuilding whenever a file changes.
+        - `gradle orchidDeploy` - Build Orchid once, deploy the built site through the publication pipeline, then exit.
         - `gradle assemble` - Not strictly an Orchid command, but if you are set up with the OrchidJavadoc plugin, this will run Orchid from the Javadoc tool instead of generating the standard Javadocs.

 ## Deploy to Netlify